Track Days The Movie on Shark Tank

 Motorcycle Movie - Season 4 - Episode 425

-Making a Hollywood Movie does not come cheap and it will most likely have the Sharks squirming in their chairs when they find out how much James and Brian will need to get Track Days the Movie produced and into the movie theatre's.
+Making a Hollywood Movie does not come cheap, and will most likely have the Sharks squirming in their chairs when they find out how much James and Brian will need to get Track Days the Movie produced and into the movie theatre's.
 From their past experience's and from Friends in the industry that have agreed to work on a reduced budget, they figure they can produce a $40 million dollar high quality movie for around $15 million.
 To get it off the ground and start production they need to come up with the first $5 million with the remainder $10 million coming later in the form of sponsors, gap loans and tax incentive's.
 From what I gather they are still $2 million dollars short of their goal and this is where the sharks come in.

-Track Day's "The Movie" Before the Shark Tank
+Track Day's "The Movie" Before the Shark Tank Update

-Coming from someone that Loves Action Movies above all others, I would love to see this motorcycle movie get produced so I can brag that I first heard about it from the Shark Tank Show.
+Coming from someone that Loves Action Movies above all others, I would like to see this motorcycle movie get produced so I can brag that I first heard about it from the Shark Tank Show.
 I'm also a huge fan of stuntmen as that was my main passion for several years when I was a little younger and would naturally be attracted to a movie such as Track Days.
-As much as I would love to see this movie get made, I'm not so sure the Sharks will be willing to invest such a large percentage to get it into production.
+As much as I would love to see the film get made, I'm not so sure the Sharks will be willing to invest such a large percentage to get it into production.

-One good way that a few entrepreneurs that did not get a deal with the Sharks but still took full advantage of being on the show, was to start a Kickstarter campaign that co insides with the episode they are on.
+One good way that a few entrepreneurs that did not get a deal with the Sharks but still took full advantage of being on the show, was to start a Kickstarter campaign that co-insides with the episode they are on.
 It looks like that's exactly what LaVitola and Pitt had done trying to raise an additional $2 million to get this movie made.

-At the time of this writing they only have 13 backers for just a little over $1k of their $2 million dollar goal.
-Hopefully after 7 million people see the Shark Tank Show this Friday Night, this number will sky rocket and bring out motorcycle enthusiasts in droves.
+At the time of this writing, they only have 13 backers for just a little over $1k of their $2 million dollar goal.
+Hopefully, after 7 million people see the Shark Tank Show this Friday Night, this number will sky rocket and bring out motorcycle enthusiasts in droves.
 It will definitely be interesting to do a follow-up and update on their progress on this Hollywood Movie.

-Motorcycle Stuntmen for "Track Days The Movie"
+Motorcycle Stuntmen for "Track Days The Movie."